ros2/ros2_documentation/source/Tutorials/Advanced/Simulators/Webots.rst

     .. group-tab:: macOS

-        The Linux and ROS commands of this tutorial must be run in a custom Docker container configured with the ``webots_ros2_driver`` package.
+        The Linux and ROS commands of this tutorial must be run in a pre-configured Linux Virtual Machine.
         See the `Webots ROS 2 macOS installation instructions <https://github.com/cyberbotics/webots_ros2/wiki/macOS-Installation-Guide>`_.

 To install ``webots_ros2_driver`` from a terminal, proceed with the following commands.